Redekopp, Selma (1887–1975)

 In 1934, Selma's life was altered forever.
 While among the flowers in her garden, Selma heard God speak to her.
 In one of her many diaries, she writes that God reminded her of the promise she had made in 1921, during the years of turmoil in Russia.
 Afraid of war and famine, Selma had promised the Lord that if He would relieve her of these difficulties, she would live the rest of her life for Him.
-Feeling called to honor this promise, Selma decided to spend the remainder of her life in the Lord's service.
+Feeling called to honour this promise, Selma decided to spend the remainder of her life in the Lord's service.
 It was at this time that Selma began to write down her thoughts and revelations in journals that she made by hand.
-She also began openly speaking to others about the Lord, whether it was a reprimand of behavior or a prophecy.
+She also began openly speaking to others about the Lord, whether it was a reprimand of behaviour or a prophecy.
 Family members remember Selma approaching strangers about the Lord, or writing letters to magazines and periodicals, prophesying the Lord's return.
 On multiple occasions, Selma would prophesy that the Lord was returning on Christmas eve.
 Each year, she was disappointed when her prophecy did not come true.

 In 1946, after the death of her husband, Selma felt called to move to British Columbia.
-Her erratic behavior continued, causing her step-children to intervene on several occasions.
+Her erratic behaviour continued, causing her step-children to intervene on several occasions.
 Her flamboyant need to speak her prophecies disrupted the peace in her home church, Yarrow Mennonite Brethren.
 At this point, her stepson, Henry Redekopp, suggested that his mother move back to Winnipeg, where he could take care of her.
 One of his stipulations for the move was that Selma would sign a contract, stating that she would not speak to others about her prophecies or concerns, and that she would not speak in church services without an invitation.
 Selma was compelled to sign this contract after she moved back to Winnipeg in September of 1948.

 Henry bought Selma a house in North Kildonan, where she continued to write in her journals and collect various newspaper clippings.
-On July 14, 1975, at the age of 88, Selma died peacefully, leaving close to 17 full boxes of written material as her legacy.
+On July 14, 1975, at the age of 88, Selma died peacefully, leaving close to 17 boxes of written material as her legacy.

 Scope and Content

 The material in this collection consists of journals, notebooks, correspondence and scrapbooks created by Selma Redekopp throughout her lifetime.
 Due to the large volume of materials, a sample was made of Selma's collection.
 This sample provides insight into the life of Selma Redekopp, beginning with legal documents pertaining to the family's immigration in 1924.
 Correspondence, as well as key journals and scrapbooks, were chosen from the multitude to portray Selma's life, prophecies and thoughts.
 The materials also provide newspaper documents about world events, such as World War II and the crowning of Queen Elizabeth.
-To view more of Selma's writings, please view the box list for the materials that are not described underneath the file list below.

 - Volumes 1383–1385.